 Pink websites are proof that excellent web design doesn’t submit to stereotypes.

-If you enjoyed reading this article with awesome pinky websites, you should check out this one with animated website templates.
+If you liked this article about pink websites, you should check out this article about website ideas.